IWTC Monterey Sailor Selected as DLIFLC Military Language Instructor of the Quarter

 |0

-This work, IWTC Monterey Sailor Selected as DLIFLC Military Language Instructor of the Quarter, by Kurt Van Slooten, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, IWTC Monterey Sailor Selected as DLIFLC Military Language Instructor of the Quarter, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-IWTC Monterey Sailor Selected as DLIFLC Military Language Instructor of the Quarter

 LEAVE A COMMENT